OsmoxX/myapp/README.md

 # README

-Complete Ruby on rails developer
+Complete Ruby on rails developer by Kacper
+First test repo

 This README would normally document whatever steps are necessary to get the application up and running.